xiangli428/MACHINE/README.md

 ```
 We introduce parallel tempering to improve mixing of MCMC.
 Set
 `n_chain = 1` can turn off parallel tempering.
+For the test data, the MCMC sampling takes several seconds on a "normal"
+desktop computer.

 ### 5. Results